jolicode/slack-php-api/doc/index.md

 If you miss a property in a model, you may still access it by yourself.
 Some models extend the `ArrayObject` so you can access all its properties with the array notation.
-For example - until mid-2019 - the `usergroupsList` response did not contain the `usergroups` property but we could access it this way:
+For example - until mid-2019 - the `usergroupsList` response did not contain the `usergroups` property, but we could access it this way:

 ```php
 $userGroupsResponse = $client->usergroupsList();